smandon/InfoPanel.ReadRemoteJSON/README.md

     - Change values in the config file:
         - ApiUrl: endpoint of the API your want to query
         - UpdateInterval: update interval in seconds
+        - Token: optional authentication token (will add the token in the authentication HTTP header)
-        - for each value to read, you must create a `[valueN]` section for each value to read, which must contain three keys:
+        - for each value to read, you must create a `[valueN]` section for each value to read, which must contain four keys:
             - Name: the name to display for the sensor
             - JsonPath: [Json Path](https://en.wikipedia.org/wiki/JSONPath) to identify the value you want to read
+            - DataType: the type of data to read, either text or float (to be precise, anything else than text will be treated as float)
-            - Unit: the sensor's unit
+            - Unit: the sensor's unit (optional)
     - Click the **Reload** button to reload the plugins with your configuration
-    - If there is an error and it cannot read values (due to a wrong configuration for example), it will always return zero as value.
+    - If there is an error and it cannot read values (due to a wrong configuration for example), it will always return zero as value for float data type and "no data" for text data type.

 ## Configuration example
 I will take the Shelly Plug S as example, it is a Wi-Fi enabled smart plug with integrated power meter.
 It exposes status data (power, temperature,  relay status...) via a local endpoint as Json Data (cf. [API documentation](https://shelly-api-docs.shelly.cloud/gen1/#shelly-plug-plugs)).